Wesztman/mkdocs-azure-pipelines/README.md

 - [x] Create a Python script which can process a pipeline **template** and output a markdown file.
 - [ ] **In Progress**: Convert to a real installable mkdocs plugin and publish to PyPi.

-### Phase 2: Automatic output parsing

-- [ ] Make the plugin document outputs based on the actual pipeline code.

-### Phase 3: Puml
+### Phase 2: Puml

 - [ ] Generate puml diagrams for the template which take conditions and expressions into consideration.

+### Phase 3: Automatic parameter parsing

+- [ ] Make the plugin document parameters based on the actual pipeline code, no need to use parameters-start and parameters-end tags.

-### Phase 4: Configuration
+### Phase 4: Automatic outputs parsing

-- [ ] Make plugin configuration options available to the user.
+- [ ] Make the plugin document outputs based on the actual pipeline code, no need to use outputs-start and outputs-end tags/section.

 ### Phase 5: Robustness and extras